somosnlp/somosnlp.org/pages/hackathon/ediciones-anteriores.en.md

 cover: /images/eventos/260511_hackathon_eventbrite.png
 ---

 There are 600M Spanish speakers and 265M Portuguese speakers in the world.
-Spanish and Portuguese are the main languages in 29 countries, each of them rich in culture.
-Although language models show ever-growing multilingual capabilities, are they truly multicultural?
+Spanish and Portuguese are the main languages of 29 countries, each with great cultural richness.
+Language models show ever-growing multilingual capabilities — but are they truly multicultural?

-Join the #HackathonSomosNLP, an international online competition whose main goal is to **create diverse and open NLP resources for the languages of Ibero-America** 🚀
+Take part in #HackathonSomosNLP, an international online competition whose main goal is to **create diverse, open NLP resources for the languages of Ibero-America** 🚀

 <center><a href="/en/hackathon" target="_blank" style="background-color:#FACC15; color:white; padding:10px 20px; text-decoration:none; border-radius:5px;">Hackathon 2026</a></center>

-This year we are celebrating the fifth edition — curious about the results from previous years?
+This year we're celebrating the fifth edition — curious about the results from previous years?
 Read on!

 ---